Astroyimin/WCGAN-for-Galaxy-Spectrum/README.md

 This repository contains the project code developed during the Asian Astro AI Workshop in Osaka, Japan.

 # Structure of Model
+The script, **Model.py**, describe the main model structure of this project.
+The cbam residual block is described in **ResNet.py**.
+Moreover, one Jupyter Note Book is exist to help you understand this structure better.
 ## Generator
 The Generator starts with a Multi-Layer Perceptron (MLP) that includes two hidden layers to extract initial features.
 Following the MLP, we use a ResNet-18 architecture, with an opti